Call and Book Your Hotel Now!

 Do I Need a Visa?

 A Visa is a form of permission for a non-citizen to enter, transit or remain in a foreign country.
 When visiting any foreign country, it is worth considering that sometimes a Visa is required even for a connecting flight.
-Prior to travelling abroad, one should check whether a Visa is needed for any part of their journey.
-A visa does not guarantee entry as this is the right of the immigration officials of the country concerned but this is rarely enforced.
+Before travelling abroad, one should check whether a Visa is needed for any part of their journey.
+A visa does not guarantee entry as this is the right of the immigration officials of the country concerned, but this is rarely enforced.

 Citizens from the following countries will NOT require a visa for stays of up to 90 days but will have to show a valid passport: